 First of all, we tried the Chestnut Mushroom Bolognese.
 Usually if I make a veggie bolognese, I make the recipe up as I go along and use puy lentils in place of mince; it generally tastes okay but not brilliant.
 This one on the other hand, used both soy sauce and balsamic vinegar in the sauce itself (which I never do) and grated mushroom in place of meat mince – it was flippin’ delicious!
 I was chuffed to have found another easy dish that I couldn’t wait to cook again.

-In a nutshell, I think it’s safe to say that we loved our experience of Gousto.
+In a nutshell, I think it’s safe to say that we enjoyed our experience of Gousto.
 A delivery box would be a great gift for someone who is relatively new to cooking from scratch (e.g. a student living away from home for the first time), as a way to help them build confidence in the kitchen and try new things with ease.
-But it’s not just new chefs who would like it – we loved the speediness of having everything pre-measured for us; it really does mean you can get straight down to cooking and get an exciting new meal on the table in record time.
-My one gripe would be that the veggie meals are currently priced the same as the meaty ones, when surely the ingredients cost per recipe is much lower.
+But it’s not just new chefs who would like it – we liked the speediness of having everything pre-measured for us; it really does mean you can get straight down to cooking and get an exciting new meal on the table in record time, but the amount of single use plastic involved is a big issue.
+My other gripe would be that the veggie meals are currently priced the same as the meaty ones, when surely the ingredients cost per recipe is lower?

-Gousto won’t be right for everyone, though.
+Gousto won’t be right for everyone.
 You pay a premium for the convenience, and if you’re already the type to experiment with new recipes cooked from scratch, then it’s almost certainly something you won’t need.
-But if, like me, you have found yourself in a rut with the same old meals, or just too knackered to go shopping for ingredients at the end of the week, Gousto is a great way to learn a few new dishes which you can then re-create whenever you like with your own locally-bought ingredients.
+But if you have found yourself in a rut with the same old meals, or just too knackered to go shopping for ingredients at the end of the week, Gousto is a great way to learn a few new dishes which you can then re-create whenever you like with your own locally-bought ingredients.